 We recently visited Walt Disney World in Orlando Florida for the first time with my kids.

 While it was hectic (I will be sharing my top Disney World tips soon, especially for the Anti-Disney parent) with a three and five year old, we did love how magical Disney World at Christmas is.
+We stayed at The Four Seasons Orlando at Disney World and loved it!

 The entire park is spectacularly decorated, and it all comes alive.
 It is so charming and magical - it definitely one of the best times to visit!